Mathu-lmn/fivem-cheatsheets/README.md

 ## Conclusion

-We hope that this repository will be useful for those who are learning LUA for FiveM.
+We hope that this repository will be useful for those who are learning Lua for FiveM.
 We will continue to update and improve the contents.
 Happy coding!